matteocontrini/blog/content/posts/2022-08-25-aspnet-core-authentication-schemes.md

   - verifying that it's valid;
   - providing the framework with an authentication ticket that certifies that the user has been successfully authenticated;
   - alternatively, if the user cannot be authenticated with the cookie the scheme code returns a failure result
-- ASP.NET Core 7.0 ships with two authentication schemes:
+- two common authentication schemes that ASP.NET Core 8.0 ships with are:
   - the **cookie** authentication scheme
   - the **JWT token** authentication scheme
 - these two schemes are **configurable to some extent**, but are still quite opinionated
   - for example, the cookie scheme builds a cookie that is encrypted and contains the claims (the properties of the user), which is something that you may want to avoid since the cookie can become large
 - if you don't like how they work or if you have different requirements (e.g. using session tokens) **you can create a custom authentication scheme**

-There are a few more details about authentication schemes that you can read about in the [overview page](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/?view=aspnetcore-7.0) of the official docs.
+There are a few more details about authentication schemes that you can read about in the [overview page](https://docs.microsoft.com/en-us/aspnet/core/security/authentication/?view=aspnetcore-8.0) of the official docs.

 ## Custom authentication schemes